 - Why do you want to work for Loco2?

-- What country and timezone do you live in?
+- In what country and timezone do you live?

-- What are your approximate salary expectations? (please state currency)
+- What are your approximate salary expectations? (please state currency.
+If you'd prefer to discuss this during the process that's fine too)

 We welcome applications from everybody, regardless of race, gender, or sexual orientation.